We’re a non profit making Supporters Trust, run by fans, for fans, with membership open to all Oxford United supporters everywhere!

-2. Significantly grow membership numbers – thereby giving the Trust and fans a stronger, more representative and even more greater voice
+2. Significantly grow membership numbers, both Full and Associate levels of membership – thereby giving the Trust and fans a stronger, more representative and even more greater voice

-- Develop and communicate the benefits of becoming a Trust member.
+- Develop and communicate the benefits of becoming a Full (fee paying) Trust member

 - Make it very easy to join

-- Connect with fans who are already engaged with the Trust through Social Media/Twitter etc. Use these mediums to encourage them to join.
-For example, we have over 1,000 followers on Twitter!
+- Connect with fans who are already engaged with the Trust through Social Media/Twitter etc. Use these media to encourage them to join.

 3. Create a robust, value added and interactive communication platform for members and other stakeholders, that includes, Social Media, Twitter, Web Site, Text and Email alerts and informal ‘gatherings’.
 Gatherings could include ‘special guests’ such as Players/Board Directors/Sporting and Media Personalities etc.